 - Definition: The amount of a certain drug needed to achieve a steady target plasma concentration.

-- Formula: maintenance dose = (Cp * Cl * τ) / F
+Formula: maintenance dose = (Cp x Cl * τ) / F

-Types of receptors
+Types of drug targets

 - Interaction with receptors